-Section Content Page Title Page Version Contents reviations 6 Definitions 1. s 8 Responsibilities and Competencies 10 1.1 1.2 Nominated and Appointed PersonsSafety Management System Manager (EASA Safety Manager) 1.2.1 1.2.2 The Responsibilities of the EASA Safety Manager 1.2.3 The Competences of the EASA Safety Manager 1.3 1.4 Heads of Department and Process Owners / Managers Staff with Personal Appointments 1.5 Organizations and Persons Involved in Airport Operations 1.5.1 1.5.2 Declaration on Operational Safety 2.
-The Safety Management System 2.1 Field of Activity 14 2.2 2.3 Organization of the Safety Management System Executive Bodies in the Safety Management System 2.3.1 2.3.2 Safety Review Board (SRB) 2.3.3 Safety Committees 16 3.
-Safety Policy and Safety Objectives 19 3.1 Safety Policy of Fraport AG for Frankfurt Airport 20 3.1.1 3.1.2 Framework and Publication The Safety Policy of Fraport AG 3.2 Safety Objectives 22 3.2.1 Safety Objectives from the State Safety Program of the Federal Republic of Germany (SSPG) 22 3.2.2 Safety Objectives of Fraport AG 3.3 Executive Responsibility for Implementation 22 3.4 Coordination and Interplay of Third Parties in the Safety Management System of the Airport Operator 23 4.
-Documentation and Data Protection 24 4.1 Documentation 4.2 4.3 Documentation Control Documentation of the key Responsibilities for Operational Safety 4.3 Retention Periods
+Section Content Page

+Title Page Version

+Contents

+reviations 6

+Definitions 1.
+8 Responsibilities and Competencies 10

+1.1 1.2 Nominated and Appointed Persons Safety Management System Manager (EASA Safety Manager)

+1.2.1 1.2.2 The Responsibilities of the EASA Safety Manager The Competences of the EASA Safety Manager

+1.2.3 Safety Service Office

+1.3 Heads of Department and Process Owners / Managers

+1.4 1.5 Staff with Personal Appointments Organizations and Persons Involved in Airport Operations

+1.5.1 Declaration on Operational Safety

+1.5.2 Participation in Reporting

+2. The Safety Management System 15

+2.1 Field of Activity

+2.2 2.3 Organization of the Safety Management System Executive Bodies in the Safety Management System

+2.3.1 Safety Review Board (SRB)

+2.3.2 2.3.3 Safety Action Groups (SAG)

+3. Safety Policy and Safety Objectives 20

+3.1 Safety Policy of Fraport AG for Frankfurt Airport 21

+3.1.1 Framework and Publication

+3.1.2 The Safety Policy of Fraport AG

+3.2 Safety Objectives 23

+3.2.1 Safety Objectives from the State Safety Program of the Federal Republic of Germany (SSPG) 23

+3.2.2 Safety Objectives of Fraport AG

+3.3 Executive Responsibility for Implementation 24

+3.4 Coordination and Interplay of Third Parties in the Safety Management System of the Airport Operator 24

+4. Documentation and Data Protection 25

+4.1 Documentation

+4.2 4.3 Documentation Control Documentation of the key Responsibilities for Operational Safety

+4.3 Retention Periods